 Keep in mind that if you have oily skin, then you naturally have overactive sebaceous glands producing the oil.
 Whilst this can be annoying for some people, this will lessen over time, and as you age, you will naturally stop producing as much oil.

 Going through the teenage years, or puberty, you may notice that you have very oily skin.
 However, as time goes on, you will produce less sebum, and your skin will lose elasticity, collagen and oil as the sebaceous gland slows down.
-This is why ageing skin, or more mature skin tends to be dry, and needs more moisturization.
+This is why aging skin, or more mature skin tends to be dry, and needs more moisturization.

 Does stress cause an oily face?

-Yes, unfortunately stress can increase the amount of oil that your body produces.
-This is largely due to the fact that the stress hormone, cortisol rises, and this can in turn increase oil production, which can lead to spots, acne, blemishes, oily skin and breakouts.
+Yes, unfortunately, stress can increase the amount of oil that your body produces.
+This is largely due to the fact that the stress hormone, cortisol rises, and this can, in turn, increase oil production, which can lead to spots, acne, blemishes, oily skin and breakouts.